adrianmrozo/ds/reports/project3.md

 - Sometimes - without changes in the code - and after running and stopping a container and trying to start it again, the port was somehow blocked.
 I could not free the port, so I used another one.
 - Changing the name of the database or the user was often confused to with other parameters, which led to running closing down the containers and opening them up again and try-and-erroring myself further one step-at-a-time.

-Efforts put into the task until here: ~30h
+Efforts put into the task until here LK: ~30h

 ## Task3